sethforprivacy/sethforprivacy.com/content/archives/community-drama-and-mobile-os.md

     - Source-available instead of open-source
     - Requires a (relatively) costly subscription for updates and support
     - Phones must be flashed by resellers, cannot manually flash
-    - Ongoing legal battle against GrapheneOS and some of it's contributors
+    - Ongoing legal battle against GrapheneOS and some of its contributors

 - ## GrapheneOS